Tiany12/Getting-and-Cleaning-Data-Project/Code-Book.md

 cleaneddata: Cleaned data after step 4</br>
 ## Temporory variables
 idx: Indexs of the locations relating with mean or standard deviation</br>
-distinctsubjects: list of distinct subjects</br>
+distinctsubjects: List of distinct subjects</br>
 numdistinctsubjects: The number of distinct subjects.
 Used for the loop.</br>
 numactivities: The number of distinct activities.
 Used for the loop.</br>
 numCols: The number of columns should appear in the final data.
 Used for the loop.</br>